Franklin Session: The Basketball Tournament

 Franklin Session played for Team CitiTeam Blazers in the 2018 edition of The Basketball Tournament.
 In one game, he had six points, five rebounds and two assists.
 CitiTeam Blazers made it to the Second Round before falling to Team Challenge ALS.

 Personal life

-Session is married to his wife Nicole they have one child together a daughter, named Milah, he also has a son named Jarrell from a previous relationship.
-On the Drew League, he was a teammate of the rapper The Game while playing on the team Birdie's Revenge from 2016 to 2018, winning a championship in 2017.
+Session is married to his wife Nicole.
+They have one child together, a daughter named Milah.
+He also has a son named Jarrell from a previous relationship.
+In the Drew League, he was a teammate of the rapper The Game while playing on the team Birdie's Revenge from 2016 to 2018, winning a championship together in 2017.